exercism/v3/languages/go/exercises/concept/maps/.docs/hints.md

 - To store the measurement in your program, you can use map literal, see [go blog about map][goblog-map]

+## 2. Create a new bill

+- To create a new bill, you all you need to do is reinitialize the customer, see [go blog about map][goblog-map]

-## 2. Add item to the customer bill
+## 3. Add item to the customer bill

 - To check whether the given unit of measurement is correct, you can test your measurement map for a key without retrieving a value, see [go blog about map][goblog-map]

-## 3. Remove item from the customer bill
+## 4. Remove item from the customer bill

 - To check whether the given item is in customer bill, you can test your measurement map for a key without retrieving a value, see [go blog about map][goblog-map]

 - To check whether the given unit of measurement is correct, you can test your measurement map for a key without retrieving a value, see [go blog about map][goblog-map]

-## 4. Return the number of specific item that is in the customer bill
+## 5. Return the number of specific item that is in the customer bill

 - To check whether the given item is in customer bill, you can test your measurement map for a key without retrieving a value, see [go blog about map][goblog-map]

-## 5. Simulate checkout operation

-- To reset the customer bill, you all you need to do is reinitialize the customer, see [go blog about map][goblog-map]

 [gobyexample-map]: https://gobyexample.com/maps
 [goblog-map]: https://blog.golang.org/maps